JstRelax/web-www-v2/content/newsroom/articles/securing-the-digital-world-no-we-don-t-steal-credentials.en.md

 ### Why our work matters

 The problem of leaked credentials is rapidly increasing.
 Usernames and passwords are often stolen through methods such as malware, phishing, or hacking.
 Once obtained, these stolen credentials are sold, traded, and exchanged on a large scale.
 Cybercriminals who acquire a set of usernames and passwords no longer need advanced technical skills to infiltrate a company or an individual's account.
-Stolen credentials can be compared to an envelope with an address on it, inside of which is a key to the front door.
+Leaked credentials can be compared to an envelope with an address on it, inside of which is a key to the front door.
 And unlike physical keys, passwords often work on multiple doors because people have the habit of reusing username and password combinations.
 If multi-factor authentication (MFA) is not enabled during the login process, this is all the criminals need to access your home, your company, and your sensitive data.

 As volunteers, we have taken it upon ourselves to inform victims of cybercrime—not only those with vulnerable systems but also those whose credentials have been leaked online.
 Would you like to read more about how we deal with leaked credentials?
 Please visit our [CSIRT Page](https://csirt.divd.nl/credentials/).

-### Cases involving stolen credentials
+### Cases involving leaked credentials

 - [DIVD-2024-00022 - Millions of credentials scraped from Telegram](https://csirt.divd.nl/cases/DIVD-2024-00022/)
 - [DIVD-2024-00019 - Victim Notification Operation Endgame](https://csirt.divd.nl/cases/DIVD-2024-00019/)